TheLaw1337/negativespaces/README.md

 ### gulp make-android ###

 Copies the `.love` file and all files at `inject/android` to the Android port and runs `gradlew build` in that folder.
-(Except that it does not run `gradlew build` for now, but it will, later.
-Keep updated.)

 ### gulp make-mac ###